idksoftware/ImgArchive/Administrative-Housekeeping.md

 ##Housekeeping Commands

 ###initialise command (init)
 The initialise command (init) initialises the environment in order for SIA to operate correctly.
-This in tails creating required folders in locations accessible to SIA and populating these folders with operational files such as the main configuration file.
+This entails creating required folders in locations accessible to SIA and populating these folders with operational files such as the main configuration file.
 SIA will locate these files by a environment variable SIA_HOME or default locations specified by the OS.

 This command takes four arguments.
 The first specifies the installed user or users.
 This is common to almost all OS's that an application can install for one user or all uses who can login to the computer running the application.
 `--users=<Myself|All>`